emmanuel39hanks/profile-update/README.md

 # Profile Update

-MEAN stack application to handle a user sign up and sign in flow, functionality to update a users profile
+MEAN stack application to handle user sign up and sign in flow, functionality to update a users profile

 ## Usage